Bell Satellite TV: Unsupported hardware

 In 2009, Bell 6000 receiver owners received letters in the mail that state they must swap to a 6141 or face losing programming as Bell Satellite TV deployed MPEG-4 with 8PSK.
-The 6000 does support the use of 8PSK with an add-in module, but Bell Satellite TV decided not to send out these as the 6000 is old and most customers will be wanting to upgrade to a 6141 which can have a hard disk drive added to it to be used as a PVR.
+The 6000 does support the use of Mpeg 2 8PSK with an add-in module, but Bell Satellite TV decided not to send out these as the 6000 is old and most customers will be wanting to upgrade to a 6141 which can have a hard disk drive added to it to be used as a PVR.
 The guide for programming information is also updated and stores more information in its database than the 6000.

 Later, starting in October 2011, Bell announced that it would replace all currently active MPEG-2 HD satellite receivers, specifically the 6100 and 9200 models, with MPEG-4 HD receivers.
 This is to allow current HD channels to be encoded in MPEG-4 instead of MPEG-2, providing free space for 43 additional local standard definition channels which will begin airing in September 2012.
 6100 owners will receive the latest 6131 HD receiver, while 9200 owners will receive either a 9241 or a 9242.
 If the 9200 receiver was used for two televisions, Bell will provide either a 9241 with a 5900 or a 9242.
 Both setups permit the two televisions to watch Bell Satellite TV but recording and playback with the 5900 does not equal the 9200 for the second TV.
-About 240 000 receivers in 193 000 homes will be replaced.
+About 240,000 receivers in 193,000 homes will be replaced.